 The Portfolio provides an opportunity for NCP members to develop their photographic skills and techniques.
-It is usually offered every 2 years, the next probable portfolio year being 2017.
+It is usually offered every 2 years, 2017 being the most recent.

 The project calls for members to develop a portfolio of their work.
 While a portfolio is often interpreted to be a variety of photographs displaying the photographer’s skills in different areas, this exercise is intended to be a project with images presenting a cohesive theme, for example:

 - Different ways of interpreting the one subject

 - A similar way of interpreting different subjects